 - When and how to use an automated external defibrillator (AED)

-- How to to manage victims of circulatory emergencies including minor and major bleeding (internal and external), stroke, transient ischemic attacks and angina
+- How to manage victims of circulatory emergencies including minor and major bleeding (internal and external), stroke, transient ischemic attacks, and angina

 - How to recognize and manage victims of skeletal injuries including spinal injuries, head injuries, fractured and broken bones

-- How to manage victims of sudden medical emergencies such as seizures and poisonings
+- How to handle victims of sudden medical emergencies such as seizures and poisonings

-- How to manage, prevent and care for patients of environmental emergencies including heat stroke, heat cramps, heat exhaustion and hypothermia
+- How to manage, prevent and care for patients with environmental emergencies including heat stroke, heat cramps, heat exhaustion, and hypothermia

-Learn how to be prepared for any emergencies and recognizing and care for victims of at least 20 different conditions by enrolling in workplace approved training programs with our providers.
+Learn how to be prepared for any emergencies and recognize and care for victims of at least 20 different conditions by enrolling in workplace-approved training programs with our providers.

 Learn More Here

-Get a head start in your training by watching this video on anaphlyaxis and how it occurs.
+Get a head start in your training by watching this video on anaphylaxis and how it occurs.